DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 The scatter plot highlights the influence of absences on grades, showing a negative correlation as there is not a one single student with more than 25 absences getting higher than 11 out of 20 for a final grade.
 Conversely, the impact of family support appears inconclusive and requires further investigation.

 - Student Health Distribution:
-Student health is distributed across various categories, with a notable percentage reporting average to bad health.
+Student health is distributed across various categories, with a notable percentage reporting average to high health.
 Understanding these health dynamics can inform interventions to support student well-being.

 - Family Size and Parental Education:
 Smaller families tend to correlate with better student grades, possibly due to increased parental attention.
-Additionally, parents' higher education levels significantly impact student performance, with children of highly educated parents achieving better grades.
+From the same graph we can also see that on average families where the parents are divorced/living apart usually harbour students with better grades.
+Additionally, parents' higher education levels very significantly impact student performance, with children of highly educated parents achieving better grades.

 - Father's Occupation and Guardian Distribution:
 Students with fathers employed in teaching exhibit higher average grades, likely benefiting from parental involvement in academic matters.
-Guardianship is predominantly held by mothers, followed by fathers and other guardians.
+Guardianship is predominantly held by mothers, followed by fathers and then other guardians.

 - Urban vs. Rural Living:
 The majority of students reside in urban areas, potentially indicating different educational and environmental factors compared to rural counterparts.